-- 2.5 The £(0.139)m from additional external income is a net figure.
+- 2.5 The £(0.188)m from additional external income is a net figure.
 This includes a £0.079m shortfall from CCTV services.
 Work is on-going to redesign the CCTV service delivery model, which has been continued from 2014/15, and will deliver sustainable benefits going forward. - 2.6 Income relating to legal costs charged to capital schemes is also £0.027m less than budgeted.
 This is affected by external factors and levels of staff vacancies, and the aim is to mitigate the shortfall in line with budget for the remainder of the year. - 2.7 There is a £0.050m shortfall in budgeted Council tax liability order income.
 This income reduces as council tax collection rates improve but is offset in the Council's separate Collection Fund account.
 It is proposed to realign this budget from 2016/17 through the Medium Term Financial Plan. - 2.8 The income shortfalls are offset in the main by £(0.157)m of additional income from grants in the Revenues and Benefits Service.
-The Revenue and Benefits Service has had a number of grants awarded in-year and rolled forward from 2014/15 to support spending, leading to increased levels than budgeted at the start of the year. - 2.9 Additional income is also included relating to events and advertising $\pounds(0.023)$ m plus from traded activities in Legal and Democratic Services $\pounds(0.035)$ m and Human Resources $\pounds(0.030)$ m.
-This month's report also includes external grant income of $\pounds(0.040)$ m relating to the costs of administering the Council's blue badge scheme.
-Net income across a number of other service areas is $\pounds(0.010)$ m above budget.
+The Revenue and Benefits Service has had a number of grants awarded in-year and rolled forward from 2014/15 to support spending, leading to increased levels than budgeted at the start of the year. - 2.9 Additional income is also included relating to events and advertising $\pounds(0.023)$ m plus from traded activities in Legal and Democratic Services $\pounds(0.035)$ m and Human Resources $\pounds(0.059)$ m.
+There is also external grant income of $\pounds(0.040)$ m relating to the costs of administering the Council's blue badge scheme and $\pounds(0.028)$ m recently notified for Safer Communities projects.